jrobo-gith/stock-tracker/README.md

 The GUI is to be made using PyQt5 which I learned developing the [De-Orbiting Satellite](https://github.com/jrobo-gith/De-Orbiting-Satellite-GroupProj) and will include:

-\begin{itemize}
-\item Navigation through items in the larder cupboard divided into sections such as spices, fruit, and other things.
+* Navigation through items in the larder cupboard divided into sections such as spices, fruit, and other things.
-\item Able to add or remove items.
+* Able to add or remove items.
-\item Able to toggle 're-stock'.
+* Able to toggle 're-stock'.
-\end{itemize}

 ## Features
-\begin{itemize}
-\item List of all items in the larder cupboard with images and descriptions
+* List of all items in the larder cupboard with images and descriptions
-\item Access to a qualitative stock estimation, with users able to estimate the amount of stock left, i.e, 'half a jar', 'third of a tin'.
+* Access to a qualitative stock estimation, with users able to estimate the amount of stock left, i.e, 'half a jar', 'third of a tin'.
 Along with this, they will see the the number of 'jars' or 'tins' in the cupboard.
-\item Qualitative stock estimation will be coupled with a typical serving amount.
+* Qualitative stock estimation will be coupled with a typical serving amount.
-\item Users will be able to mark item's as "re-stock", adding the item to the list of items to buy at the end of the week if the typical servings drop below 1 or 2 servings.
+* Users will be able to mark item's as "re-stock", adding the item to the list of items to buy at the end of the week if the typical servings drop below 1 or 2 servings.
-\item The list of items that need re-stocking will be emailed to the person ordering the food for them to add to the order.
+* The list of items that need re-stocking will be emailed to the person ordering the food for them to add to the order.
-\end{itemize}